jorcsan/4883-SoftwareTools-Santos/Assignments/A01/README.md

 ### Jorge Santos
 ### Description:

-This code will creat a binary search tree in graphviz containing seven nodes
+This code will create a binary search tree in graphviz containing seven nodes

 ### Files